lokeshwaran100/flindex/doc/contract.md

 ## 1. Project Overview

 **Description:**
-Flindex is a decentralized on-chain crypto index fund platform fully built using Cadence smart contracts on the Flow blockchain.
-The platform enables creators to launch and manage diversified index tokens composed of multiple crypto assets and users to invest in them using Flow tokens.
-Real-time pricing for index valuation, buying, selling, and rebalancing is powered by Pyth network oracles for secure and accurate asset pricing.
-Passive income is generated to index creators from platform fees, maintaining ecosystem value.
+Flindex is a decentralized on-chain crypto index fund platform fully developed using Cadence smart contracts on the Flow blockchain.
+The platform allows creators to launch and manage an index fund comprising exactly two tokens: TRUMP and USDF, each equally weighted at 50%.
+Users invest using Flow tokens, which are swapped into TRUMP and USDF tokens via a Swapper action and securely held in a vault.
+Each index is tracked using a unique index ID, which records user holdings directly.
+When users redeem, the vault swaps the underlying tokens back to Flow and returns it to the user.

 **Main Features:**

-- Full Cadence smart contract architecture on Flow blockchain
+* Fully Cadence-based smart contract architecture on Flow blockchain
-- Index creation and rebalancing by creators via project token payments
-- Secure, real-time valuation and swaps via Pyth oracle integration
-- Users buy/sell index tokens with Flow, paying 0.1% fees shared between treasury and creators

-**Future Scope:**
-- Weekly leaderboard rewards for top-performing creators
-- On-chain randomness with Pyth Entropy for user engagement rewards
-- DAO governance to manage scam index voting and closure
-- Privacy-preserving creator doxxing with self-sovereign identity protocols
+* Creator-driven index fund with fixed 50-50 composition of TRUMP and USDF tokens
+* Swapper action integration to convert Flow tokens into index components and vice versa
+* Tokens securely held in vault while mapped against a unique index ID for each user’s share
+* Users buy and sell index shares seamlessly using Flow

 ---

+## 2. Data Structures & Storage Model

+### Types & Identifiers

+* `IndexID = UInt64` – unique identifier for each index instance
+* Shares are numerical units tracked per user under each index ID

+### Core Components

+* **Admin Resource**

+  * Creates new indices and tracks global counter of `IndexID`
+  * Maintains a registry of active indices

+* **Index Resource**

+  * Holds vaults for TRUMP and USDF
+  * Tracks `totalShares` and per-user `holdings` (address → shares)
+  * Provides functions for calculating NAV and price per share (`pps`)

+* **UserPositions Resource** (optional helper)

+  * User-owned resource storing their positions across multiple indices
+  * Mapping of `IndexID → shares`

+### Events

+* `IndexCreated(id, creator)`
+* `IndexBought(id, user, flowIn, sharesOut)`
+* `IndexSold(id, user, sharesIn, flowOut)`

+### Invariants

+* `totalShares == sum(holdings[*].shares)`
+* Portfolio is always maintained 50/50 TRUMP–USDF at transaction boundaries

+---

 ## 3. High-Level Technical Description

-### Contracts

-- **FlindexCore.cdc:** Core contract managing index token minting, burning, valuation, and user buy/sell transactions.
-Integrates with Pyth oracles for accurate pricing.
-- **FlindexCreator.cdc:** Manages permissions for creators, index creation, and rebalancing upon project token payment.
-- **FlindexTreasury.cdc:** Handles fee collection and distribution between the platform treasury and creators as passive income.

-### Key Types

-- **Resource: `IndexToken`**
-  Represents ownership in a diversified crypto index with tracked valuation and metadata.
-- **Struct: `IndexMetadata`**
-  Holds configuration including index composition, creator info, and rebalance history.

 ### Main Functions

-- `createIndex(creator, composition)`: Allows project token-paying creators to launch new indices.
-- `rebalanceIndex(creator, newComposition)`: Creator-triggered index composition update requiring project tokens.
-- `buyIndex(user, flowAmount)`: Lets users purchase index tokens at a current valuation fetched from Pyth oracles; applies buy fees.
-- `sellIndex(user, indexTokenAmount)`: User sells index tokens, with Flow returned calculated via Pyth oracle prices minus fees.

----

-## 4. Standards Implemented

-- FungibleToken (for index tokens and project tokens)
-- MetadataViews (providing standardized metadata interfaces for tokens)
-- Pyth Network Integration (secure asset pricing and randomness)

----

-## 6. Contract, Transaction, and Script Descriptions

-- **FlindexCore.cdc**
-  Handles all core index-related operations including minting/burning tokens, fee application, and integration with Pyth oracles for real-time valuation.

-- **FlindexCreator.cdc**
-  Manages index creation and rebalancing permissions, enforcing project token fee payment.

-- **FlindexTreasury.cdc**
-  Maintains fee collection and distribution logic to the treasury and creators.

----

-## 7. Testing

-### Unit Tests

-- Full coverage for index creation, buy/sell logic, rebalancing, and fee handling.
-- Resource lifecycle tests for `IndexToken` minting and burning.
-- Verification of event emission and access control enforcement.

----
+* `createIndex(creator)`:
+  Launches a new index with fixed composition of TRUMP and USDF.
+Generates a unique `IndexID` and initializes vaults.

+* `buyIndex(user, flowAmount)`:
+  Accepts Flow tokens from the user, swaps equally by value into TRUMP and USDF via the Swapper action, deposits tokens into index vaults, computes shares from NAV/pps, and records them under the user’s holdings for that index.

+* `sellIndex(user, indexId, shareAmount)`:
+  Validates the user’s shares for the given index, calculates redemption value using NAV/pps, redeems proportional TRUMP and USDF, swaps them back to Flow, transfers Flow to the user, and updates holdings.

+*Note:* All conversions rely exclusively on the Swapper action for secure and efficient swaps.